Worie/btt/README.md

 For more advanced examples you can visit [the example section](https://github.com/Worie/btt/tree/master/examples)

-## Docs

-You can visit the docs [here](https://worie.github.io/btt/).

 ## Notice

 Keep in mind that this module only provides handy utility functions that underneath sends request to BTT built in webserver.
 So depending on your BTT version some actions may be glitchy.
 Do not hestitate to report those issues here or in [official BTT community forum](https://community.folivora.ai/categories).

+Also, keep in mind that accessing any kind of low level APIs from JS may be dangerous, make sure to [stay secure](#)

 ### Related projects: